 Worked examples

-These examples are written for common page types we see most often: SaaS landing pages, local service pages, blog posts, and ecommerce product pages.
+These examples are written for common page types we see most often: SaaS pages, local services, articles, ecommerce products, comparisons, documentation, home pages, events, nonprofits, marketplaces, and portfolios.
 Each example shows the reasoning behind the title, description, canonical, and social tags instead of only giving a finished snippet.

 SaaS landing page